ucd-dare/CarDreamer/README.md

 flit install --symlink
 ```

-# Training
+## :mechanical_arm: Training

 Find ``README.md`` in the corresponding directory of the algorithm you want to use and follow the instructions.

-# Visualization Server
+## :computer: Visualization Tool

-We stream observations, rewards, terminal conditions, and custom metrics to a web brwoser at `carla port + 7000` in real-time, making it easier to engineer rewards and debug.
+We stream observations, rewards, terminal conditions, and custom metrics to a web brwoser for each training session in real-time, making it easier to engineer rewards and debug.

 <table style="margin-left: auto; margin-right: auto;">
   <tr>